GeoCode: Interpretable Shape Programs: Method

-\textbf{Structural relations.} A notable benefit of cultivating curves to build shape elements is the ease of defining attachment points on a curve, by setting points with relative distance along the curve.
-Meaning, given a shape element $\mathcal{A}$, which is built from a curve $\mathbf{c}_{\tt 1}$ and a profile $\mathbf{c}_{\tt 2}$, an attachment point $\mathbf{p}_{\tt 1}$ on the shape element is defined by a single float number $\mathbf{p}_{\tt 1} \in [0,1]$.
-A value of $0.0$ is the start point of the curve $\mathbf{c}_{\tt 1}$, while a value of $1.0$ is the end point of the same curve.
+\textbf{Curve sampling.} An artist may approach building shape programs with primitives or pre-modeled parts that are parameterized with blend shapes, a method based on shape interpolation.
+However, a notable benefit of cultivating curves to build shape elements is the ease of defining attachment points on a curve, by setting points with relative distances along the curve.
+Meaning, given a shape element $\mathcal{A}$, which is built from a curve $C_{\tt 1}$ and a profile curve $C_{\tt 2}$, an attachment point $\mathbf{p}_{\tt 1}$ on the shape element is defined by a single float number $\mathbf{p}_{\tt 1} \in [0,1]$.
+A value of $0.0$ is the start point of the curve $C_{\tt 1}$, while a value of $1.0$ is the endpoint of the curve.
 We attach a shape element $\mathcal{B}$ to shape element $\mathcal{A}$ by defining an attachment point on each one.
-We optionally set the orientation of $\mathcal{B}$ to match the normal of $\mathbf{c}_{\tt 1}$ at the attachment point $\mathbf{p}_{\tt 1}$.
-Steps 5 and 6 in \cref{fig:program_inside_look} show the placement of a top rail and the cross-rails for a chair in this manner.
+We optionally set the orientation of $\mathcal{B}$ to match the normal of $C_{\tt 1}$ at the attachment point $\mathbf{p}_{\tt 1}$.
+Steps { \ding{196}} and { \ding{197}} in \Cref{fig:program_inside_look} show how the top rail and cross-rails are attached to the frame of the chair in this manner.
 Scaling shape elements is achieved by calculating distances between attachment points.

-Other structural relations do not require attachment points and rely simply on symmetry.
-This is shown in steps 2 and 3 in \cref{fig:program_inside_look}, where we use symmetry to replicate the legs of the chair and the frame.
-We also employ rotational symmetry, for example, chairs with swivel legs and vases that have multiple handles in (\cref{fig:gallery}).
+\textbf{Symmetries.} Other structural relations do not require attachment points and rely simply on symmetry.
+This is shown in steps { \ding{193}} and { \ding{194}} in \Cref{fig:program_inside_look}, where we use reflective symmetry to replicate the chair's legs and frame.
+We also employ rotational symmetry, for example, chairs with swivel legs and vases that have multiple handles as shown in~\Cref{fig:gallery}.